 Equipment

-To make this spicy Bombay Toast, you'll need some basic kitchen equipment:
+You'll need some basic kitchen equipment:

 - Mixing Bowl: A medium-sized mixing bowl for preparing the egg mixture.